 When we are nearing the end of our sweaty session, I often tell my boot camp or spin class to “Give ‘er here if you have anything left to give!”
 I don’t want anyone going home regretting they had not worked a bit harder.
 I also want them to realize they are capable of more than they think.
 Is there anything more rewarding than outdoing yourself?

-Comparatively, Mara and I will nudge clients outside their clothing comfort zone with items they would not have chosen themselves.
+Comparatively, I will nudge clients outside their clothing comfort zone with items they would not have chosen themselves.
 They may experience anxiety, but ultimately they want us to take them to that scary yet wonderful place where transformation occurs.

 Take a Risk